 Poor overall isolation.
 Considering these headphones don't have active noise cancelling, the passive isolation provided in the Treble Range by the ear cups is quite decent.
 But the passive isolation only becomes effective past 400HZ and does not really block any low/bass frequencies.
 Isolation in the mid-range is also below average.

 Poor leakage performance.
 The majority of leakage is in the 400Hz-3KHz frequency range which is rather broad.
 However, the overall volume of sound that escapes the ear cups is low relative to listening volume.

 The Sony h.ear on MDR-100AAP are average everyday headphones, for casual use.
 They're comfortable and have a decent sound.
 But they're also a little flimsy and lack good isolation to be versatile enough for all environments.

-Above-average for critical listening.
+Above-average for neutral listening.
 They have a decent sound quality but a poor soundstage because of their closed back design.

 Average for commuting.
 They're comfortable, but the passive noise isolation is too weak for the ambient noise of flying or commuting.

 Decent for sports use.
 They're comfortable and lightweight but they're also a bit too unstable and bulky for intense exercises.